tofuengine/tofu/README.md

 into a suitable work directory.
 Move into the `tofu` directory you've just created and use `make` to build the executable.
 You can use the following command-line parameters to control the build process:

 * `BUILD`, can be either `debug` or `release` with the usual meaning.
 If not specified, the build is assumed in **debug** mode.
-* `PLATFORM`, can be either `linux`, `windows`, or `rpi`.
+* `PLATFORM`, can be `linux`, `windows`, or `rpi`.
 If not specified, the build is assumed for **Linux** platform.
-Please not that while the Windows build is generated on Linux using cross-compiling, the *Raspberry-Pi* build can be obtained only on a proper Raspberry-Pi board computer.
+Please note that while the Windows build is generated on Linux using cross-compiling, the *Raspberry-Pi* build can be obtained only on a proper Raspberry-Pi board computer.
+* `WINDOWING`, can be `x11`, `wayland`, `gdi`, or `mesa`.
+If not specified, the build assumes `gd1` for the **Windows** platform, `x11` otherwise.
+Please note that `mesa` is not really supported and `wayland` is experimental (but should work).
 * `ARCHITECTURE`, can be either `x64` or `x32`.
 Please note that this is used only for the **Windows** build as the Linux one is 64-bit only, and the Raspberry-Pi is 32-bit only.

 The build artifacts will be placed in the `build` directory.

-> Alternatively, if you prefer not to tamper with you system, you can use a [Docker](https://docker.io) container for the build process.
+> Alternatively, if you prefer not to tamper with your system, you can use a [Docker](https://docker.io) container for the build process.
 For that purpose, a ready-to-use *Dockerfile* can be found in the `extras/docker` directory.
 Use the `make docker-create` command to build the container and `make docker-launch` to start it in the current folder.

 ## Sample projects

-Along with the game-engine source, there's a bunch of (basic) demo projects.
+Along with the game engine source, there are a bunch of (basic) demo projects.
 They are located in the `demos` sub-directory and can be launched using `make`, passing the name of the project as a target (e.g. `make splash`).

 # Addenda